Fluffy Pancakes Recipe

 How To Make Fluffy Pancakes

-3. COMBINE – Make a well in the middle of the dry ingredients bowl and pour the wet ingredients in.
-Now lightly mix the two until just incorporated.
+STEP 3: Pour the dry ingredients into the wet ingredients bowl.
+Lightly mix the ingredients until just combined.
 Do not overmix.
-The batter will still be lumpy.
-Let batter rest for 5 minutes.
+The batter should have small lumps.
+Let it sit for 5 minutes.

 Pancakes on a white plate with butter and a fork.
 A bowl with strawberries, bowl with blueberries, glass of milk and napkin behind it.